-Effective on Friday, March 27, Reid State Park, Popham Beach State Park, Fort Popham, Fort Baldwin, Kettle Cove State Park, Two Lights State Park, Crescent Beach State Park, Scarborough Beach State Park, Ferry Beach State Park and Mackworth Island will all be closed to the public, according to the Bureau of Parks and Lands.
+Effective starting Friday, March 27, Reid State Park, Popham Beach State Park, Fort Popham, Fort Baldwin, Kettle Cove State Park, Two Lights State Park, Crescent Beach State Park, Scarborough Beach State Park, Ferry Beach State Park and Mackworth Island are all closed to the public, according to the Bureau of Parks and Lands.

 These parks are closed until April 8, but if the coronavirus continues to spread, the closures could be extended.